Product Labelling / Packaging Translation & Compliance

 This native-speaker review includes:

-1. Check that the translations have been typeset correctly: no missing characters, diacritics check, line flow, correct text structure, etc.
+• Checks that translations have been typeset correctly: no missing characters, diacritics check, line flow, correct text structure, etc.

-2. Localisation / cultural checks alongside typeset checks to ensure that all translation appears natural on the packaging.
+• Localisation / cultural checks to ensure that all translation appears natural on the packaging.
 This is important when it comes to reaching your target audience as the more natural the translation appears, the better the product is likely to sell.

-• This is the crucial stage which confirms absolute compliance, and where the law firm / compliance agency becomes responsible for the compliance of your product/s in market.
+• This is the crucial stage which confirms absolute compliance, and where the Compliance Partner becomes responsible for the compliance of your product/s in market.

 • Toys (European Toy Safety regulations (EN71) / Toys (Safety) Regulations 20112 under the Consumer Protection Act 1987.